Customers urged to proactively prepare for the storm

-YULEE, FL – Florida Public Utilities Company (FPUC) is monitoring the current projections of Hurricane Eta and preparing to respond around the clock as safely and quickly as possible in the event the Storm impacts FPUC’s service area.
-FPUC is prepared to adjust Company staffing to respond to any potential service interruptions that may result from the heavy rainfall and predicted 75 mph maximum sustained wind gusts from the Category 1 Storm.
+YULEE, FL – Florida Public Utilities Company (FPU) is monitoring the current projections of Hurricane Elsa and preparing to respond around the clock as safely and quickly as possible in the event the storm impacts FPU’s service area.
+FPU is adjusting Company staffing and preparing electric, natural gas and propane personnel in Florida and in our other service areas outside of Florida to respond to any potential service interruptions that may result from heavy rain and high wind gusts from the storm.

-Should the Storm impact FPUC customers, the Company’s priority plan calls for initial service restoration to critical community infrastructure, such as public health and safety organizations.
+Should the storm impact FPU customers, the restoration priority plan calls for initial restoration to critical community infrastructure, such as public health and safety organizations.
 Restoration efforts will begin when conditions are safe to do so.

-Safety is a priority at FPUC and customers are asked to proactively prepare for the Storm by having access to the following items:
+Safety is a priority at FPU and customers are asked to proactively prepare for the storm by having access to the following items:

 Customers with special needs, such as those who may be elderly, disabled or dependent upon electricity for medical equipment, should have alternate arrangements in place in the event they experience an extended power outage.

-After the Storm, natural gas and propane customers should not operate any appliances believed to be damaged or flooded.
-Call FPUC to have a trained technician re-light your pilot lights and inspect your appliances to ensure they are in safe condition.
+After the storm, natural gas and propane customers should not operate any appliances believed to be damaged or flooded.
+Call FPU to have a trained technician re-light your pilot lights and inspect your appliances to ensure they are in safe condition.

 Customers are urged to consider the following safety tips in the event of flooding: